5 recommended OTC drugs

 Hyperarousal (elevated cortisol), anxiety, poor hygiene, late caffeine.

-Does alcohol help sleep?
+Does alcohol help with sleep?

-You fall asleep faster, but sleep is fragmented with night-time awakenings.
+You fall asleep faster, but sleep is fragmented with nighttime awakenings.

 See also